sandnabba/freezer_controller/README.md

 # freezer_controller
-Replace the old thermostat with Linux, Python, a relay and a thermometer.
+Replacing an old broken freezer thermostat with Linux, Python, a relay and some thermometers.

 # Overview
+When my freezer at home stopped working I quickly found out that it was the thermostat that was broken.
+However, a new thermostat was $60 + shipping, something that I did not want to spend an a 15+ year old freezer.
+So I decided to build my own solution with some stuff that I already got at home, mostly as a fun learning project. :)

 Components used:
 * Raspberry Pi Zero W
 * [DS18B20 1-Wire thermometer](/doc/ds18b20-1w-thermometer.md)
 * [AM2320B/SHT21 I2C thermometer + hygrometer](/doc/i2c-am2320b-thermometer.md)